Working or Investing

 L Visas-Intracompany Transferees

 Managers and specialized employees of an international company may be temporarily transferred to a parent branch, affiliate, or subsidiary of the same company in the United States under the L-1 visa.
 The company may be either a U.S. or foreign organization.
 The employee must be a manager or executive, or have specialized knowledge -- and he or she must be destined to a position within the U.S. company that is managerial, executive or requires specialized knowledge, although not necessarily in the same position as held previously.
 The employee must also have been employed outside the U.S. with the company for one year within the three years preceding the application for admission into the United States.
 L visas can be used to transfer staff within an existing corporate structure or as a means of establishing a new office in the US.
 An additional benefit of the L visa for executives and managers is that, if their services are required on a more permanent basis, they may be eligible for a Green Card as an EB-1-3 immigrant.
-For further information, please review the "Intra-Company Transfers" page, or download the takeaway pdf below.
+For further information, please review the "Intra-Company Transfers" page.

 The Best and the Brightest